degville/ubuntu-core-docs/docs/how-to-guides/image-creation/board-enablement.md

 ## The gadget snap

-The [gadget snap](/reference/gadget-snap-format.md) is an essential part of Ubuntu Core.
+The {ref}`gadget snap <reference-gadget-snap-format>` is an essential part of Ubuntu Core.
 It's responsible for defining and manipulating device-specific system properties and configuration, as well as the boot and file system layout which is used for image building.

 You will need to create two files in the `meta` directory of this snap: